Gary Prohm

 Gary Prohm (born 3 October 1956) is a New Zealand former rugby league footballer and coach who represented New Zealand, including in matches that counted towards the 1988 World Cup.

 Playing career

 Prohm played in the Auckland Rugby League competition for Otahuhu and played for Auckland.
 In 1978 he made his début for the New Zealand national rugby league team.
 He played 23 Test Matches between 1978 and 1986.

-Prohm moved to England in 1982, joining the Hull Kingston Rovers.
+Prohm moved to England in 1982, joining Hull Kingston Rovers.
 He went on to play for four seasons for the club and claimed the club record for tries in as season by scoring 45 tries in 1984–85 season before leaving in 1986 to join Eastern Suburbs in Australia for two years.